 top of page

-I have provided a full description of the Marienbrücke in my book, Bridgespotting Part 2: A Guide to Even More Bridges that Connect People, Places, and Times.
+There is a full description of a tour of the Thames bridges in Chapter 9 of my book, Bridgespotting: A Guide to Bridges that Connect People, Places, and Times.

 bottom of page